Ninja-Squad/ninja-squad.github.com/_posts/2017-12-18-what-is-new-angular-5.1.md

 Currently units test are run using the JiT compiler.
 But as you may know, the Angular team is working to make this JiT compiler obsolete.
-It's been recommended for a long time to use the AoT mode in production, and, starting with Angular 5.0, it's no longer necessary to use JiT even in development as AoT has become faster (even it's still slower than JiT right now).
+It's been recommended for a long time to use the AoT mode in production, and, starting with Angular&nbsp;5.0, it's no longer necessary to use JiT even in development as AoT has become faster (even it's still slower than JiT right now).
 The last place where JiT is required is for unit testing.
-That should no longer be the case soon, as some key pieces are falling in place in the framework.
+That should no longer be the case soon, as some key pieces are falling into place in the framework.

 Another interesting point for the compiler: the error messages should now be clearer!